fithisux/awesome-windows-foss/README.md

 * [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) - Equalizer APO is a parametric / graphic equalizer for Windows.
 [GPL-2.0-or-later]

+* [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open-source application that enables users to capture or record any area of their screen with a single keystroke.
+[GPL-3.0-only]

 ## Gaming ##

 * ______